antmicro/kenning-pipeline-manager/README.md

 ./validate <specification-path>
 ```

-To validate an existing specification and dataflow, run the following in the root directory:
+To validate an existing specification and one or more dataflows, run the following in the root directory:

 ```
-./validate <specification-path> <dataflow-path>
+./validate <specification-path> <dataflow-path> <dataflow-path> ...
 ```

 Replace both `specification-path` and `dataflow-path` with the actual paths to the JSON configuration file you want to validate.